paynl/woocommerce-plugin/readme.txt

 4. The iDEAL payment screen (Rabobank)

 == Changelog ==
+= 3.11.1 =
+Order status will now be `cancelled` instead of `failed` when a payment gets cancelled.
+Update AfterPay/Riverty naming.
 = 3.11.0 =
 Update AfterPay/Riverty logo
 Made under the hood improvements